Pressio/.github/profile/README.md

 - [tutorials](https://pressio.github.io/pressio-tutorials/): tutorials suite for the pressio C++ library that also leverages pressio-demoapps.

 - [tools and workflows](https://github.com/Pressio): comprises a set of algorithms for constructing and exploiting ROMs that rely on abstract base classes that encapsulate all the information needed to run a given algorithm.
+This provides the so-called "outer loop" capabilities for exloting ROMs, e.g. in UQ.